+For the year ended December 31, 2020, the Organization received 80% of its contributions and grants from three grantors.
+At December 31, 2020, 94% of contributions and grants receivable were due from three grantors and 80% of other receivables were due from five affiliates.
 For the year ended December 31, 2019, the Organization received 70% of its contributions and grants from one grantor.
 At December 31, 2019, 92% of contributions and grants receivable were due from two grantors and 63% of other receivables were due from five affiliates.
-For the year ended December 31, 2018, the Organization received 37% of its contributions and grants from three grantors.
-At December 31, 2018, 81% of contributions and grants receivable were due from one grantor and 86% of other receivables were due from seven affiliates.

 Recent accounting pronouncements - In February 2016, Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-02, Leases (Topic 842), which increases transparency and comparability among organizations by recognizing lease assets and lease liabilities on the statements of financial position and disclosing key information about leasing arrangements in the financial statement of lessees.
 ASU No. 2016-02 is effective for years beginning after December 15, 2019, with early adoption permitted.
-In 2020, FASB issued ASU 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842) Effective Dates for Certain Entities, to delay the effective date of ASU No. 2016-02 for fiscal years beginning after December 15, 2021.
+In 2020, FASB issued ASU No. 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842) Effective Dates for Certain Entities, to delay the effective date of ASU No. 2016-02 for fiscal years beginning after December 15, 2021.
 The adoption is effective for the Organization year ending December 31, 2022.
 Management is currently evaluating the impact of the provisions of ASU No. 2016-02 on the financial statements.